Horses and riders wading in the ocean at Long Bay Beach in the Turks and Caicos

 Turks and Caicos Rock Iguana on French Cay

-A Turks and Caicos Rock Iguana on an uninhabited cay.
+A Turks and Caicos rock iguana on an uninhabited cay.

 An example is the Turks and Caicos rock iguana.
-Found on some of the small cays in Chalk Sound National Park and a number of cays throughout the archipelago, this interesting lizard is friendly and easily approachable.
+Found on some small cays in Chalk Sound National Park and a number of cays throughout the archipelago, this interesting lizard is friendly and easily approachable.